 The BPBU provides free legal assistance to those who cannot obtain public funding.
 They match members of the public who need help with qualified barristers who donate their time and expertise to deserving cases.
-Over 3600 barristers, including a third of all QCs, have committed to take on pro bono cases through the BPBU.

 Volunteer admin roles within the office on Chancery Lane are competitive and highly sought after.
 Volunteers donate a day a week for three months at a time.
 Openings are advertised on the website, usually towards the start of every quarter.
-While work also includes manning the busy phone lines, volunteers predominantly write summaries of cases for the BPBU.
-Good drafting skills and a personable telephone manner are a must.

 Like all legal advice centres and clinics, volunteers with a grasp of the law are welcomed with open arms.
 You’ll likely find yourself providing logistical support, which could involve anything from making tea for people in the queue to discussing the merits of a case with one of the lawyers present.
-The website is sparse on details, so we would recommend calling ahead and checking that the session is going ahead and whether they’d find your presence useful.

 Based in the heart of London’s West End, this is a law centre for residents of the Greater London Area.
-The centre provides free legal advice in Housing, Immigration and Debt law.
+The centre provides free legal advice in housing, immigration and debt law.
 The centre has three full-time and two part-time members of staff, but volunteers are crucial to man their busy phone lines.
 Aside from answering telephones, volunteers could also find themselves dealing with clients as they come through the door and keeping the centre’s library and information details up to date.